quixio/quix-docs/GUIDE.md

 Examples:

-* Use ‘for example', instead of 'e.g.'
+* Use 'for example', instead of 'e.g.'
 * Use 'that is' rather than 'i.e.'
 * Use 'and so on' instead of 'etc.'.